containers/podman-desktop/website/docs/getting-started/using-podman-mac-helper-to-migrate-from-docker-to-podman-on-macos.md

 * Continue using familiar Docker commands.
 * Take advantage of the benefits of Podman on macOS.
-* Your tools, such as Maven or test containers, communicate with Podman without reconfiguration.
+* Your tools, such as [Maven](https://maven.apache.org/) or [Testcontainers](https://www.testcontainers.org/), communicate with Podman without reconfiguration.

 The `podman-mac-helper` tool provides a compatibility layer that allows you to use most Docker commands with Podman on macOS.
 The service redirects `/var/run/docker` to the fixed user-assigned UNIX socket location.